charley-dixon/dollar-game/README.md

 ### 6) The game ends when the baseball game ends
 Anyone with money left in their wallet is a winner in my book, but all winners are not necessarily made equal...

 Obviously players don't really have any control over whether they win or lose, that all depends on the actual baseball game itself, so the game is really about camaraderie, friendship, and the love of baseball.
-If you're fiscally aware, think about this: the more people you play with the less money you lose, because the fewer `turn`s you have (and thus less `ante`'ing).
+If you're fiscally conscious, think about this: _the more people you play with the less money you lose_, because you will have fewer `turn`s (and thus less `ante`'ing).
 So make a lot of friends, finish a beer, save the cup, ask some poor cashier to break a twenty dollar bill into singles, and get down to a ballpark near you.

 ## Scoring
 Only the player holding the cup can add or remove money to or from the cup.
 The amount that is added or removed is as follows:
-* Add $1 to the cup at the start of a `turn`
+* **Add $1** to the cup at the start of a `turn`
-* Remove $1 from the cup for any of the following conditions:
+* **Remove $1** from the cup for any of the following conditions:
   * Single
   * Walk
   * HBP
   * RBI (each RBI is worth $1, batters can get up to 4 RBIs in one at-bat)
-* Remove $2 from the cup for a double
+* **Remove $2** from the cup for a double
-* Remove $3 from the cup for a triple
+* **Remove $3** from the cup for a triple
-* Remove every dollar in the cup for a home run
+* **Remove every dollar in the cup** for a home run